-On the first day of early voting, Virginians line up for hours to cast ballots
+On the first day of early voting, Virginians wait up to four hours to cast ballots

 Early, in-person voting starts in Maryland on Oct.
 26 and in the District Oct.
 27.

-Aside from the presidential election, U.S. Sen. Mark R. Warner (D) is on the ballot in Virginia facing Republican challenger Daniel Gade, and voters will also select congressional representatives in several highly competitive races.
+Aside from the presidential election, U.S. Sen. Mark R. Warner (D) is on the ballot in Virginia, facing Republican challenger Daniel Gade.

-Moderate Democratic Reps.
-Abigail Spanberger and Elaine Luria are looking to hold onto the seats they flipped in 2018, in races both rated a Democratic toss-up by the Cook Political Report.
+Virginians will also select congressional representatives in several highly competitive races.
+Moderate Democrats Abigail Spanberger and Elaine Luria are looking to hold on to the House seats they flipped in 2018, in races both rated a Democratic toss-up by the Cook Political Report.

 On Friday, the nonpartisan political analyst site also changed its rating in the otherwise reliably red 5th Congressional District, moving the race between Republican Bob Good and Democrat Cameron Webb from “leans Republican” to a toss-up.

-Webb, a doctor who has worked in both the Obama and Trump White Houses, is proving unexpectedly competitive against Republican Bob Good, a former Liberty University athletics fundraiser who is campaigning as a biblical conservative and who defeated incumbent Rep. Denver Riggleman (R) in a convention this summer.
+Webb, a doctor who has worked in both the Obama and Trump White Houses, is proving unexpectedly competitive against Republican Bob Good, a former Liberty University athletics fundraiser who is campaigning as a biblical conservative and who defeated incumbent Rep. Denver Riggleman (R) in a nominating convention this summer.

 The new Democratic majorities in both chambers of the Virginia legislation passed a series of bills this year to increase access to early voting and remove restrictions on requesting absentee ballots, mostly in response to the coronavirus pandemic.

 In the spring, Gov. Ralph Northam (D) signed a measure allowing Virginians to vote absentee in person or by mail without having to provide an excuse, as previously required.
-Earlier this month, Northam also signed legislation allowing drop boxes at local registrars where voters will be able hand-deliver their ballots.
+Earlier this month, Northam also signed legislation allowing drop boxes at local registrars where voters will be able hand deliver their ballots.

 Trump and some Republicans have repeatedly attacked both mail-in voting and the use of drop boxes, warning without evidence of widespread fraud.
 Northam took pains to assure Virginians this week that both measures were entirely safe — not to mention intended to keep them safe from the virus — and that election security was a top priority.

-Long lines were also reported in populous Fairfax County, Va., on Friday.
 In Loudoun, Phyllis Appel, 78, said she came out in person because she was worried about mail-in voting.

 “I’m very skeptical about how that process is going to work,” she said, after also voting for Biden.
 “I want every vote to count.”

-As people waited outside the elections office in Leesburg, both Rep Jennifer Wexton (D) and her Republican challenger Aliscia Andrews showed up to garner support.
+As people waited outside the elections office in Leesburg, both Rep Jennifer Wexton (D) and her Republican challenger, Aliscia Andrews, showed up to garner support.

 Both said they were pleased by the turnout.